The Ultimate Family Gap Year Destination and Accommodation Guide

 5. Pemuteran: Amertha Bali Villas – When it comes to finding the perfect place in Bali for kids, snorkeling, beach, and relaxation, it is hard to beat the Amertha Bali Villas.

-6. Ubud: Gayatri Bungalows – The Gayatri Bungalows are simple, clean and conveniently located hotel right in the center of Ubud.
+6. Ubud: Gayatri Bungalows – The Gayatri Bungalows are a simple, clean, and conveniently located hotel right in the center of Ubud.
 It’s a family-run business with a traditional feel.
-If you can’t find an apartment to rent in Bali this is a great alternative and gets big points in my book for its prime Bali real estate and great pricing.
+If you can’t find an apartment to rent in Bali, this is a great alternative and gets big points in my book for its prime Bali real estate and great pricing.

 1. South Africa with Kids